-The school nurse facilitates routine screenings for students and notifies parents of potential problems that may require further follow-up with a physician.
-The routine screenings include a hearing screening for 10th grade students.
+The School Nurse facilitates routine screenings for students and, if appropriate, notifies parents of potential problems that may require further follow-up with a physician.
+The routine screenings include: hearing for 7th grade and near distance vision for 8th grade.
 New students will be screened as deemed necessary.
-If you have questions or concerns, please call the Health Office.